 "Bagels Over Berlin" is a new documentary film that honors Jewish veterans of the United States Army Air Corps who fought in World War II, as told by the men who served.

 Five years ago, my wife's then 90 year-old uncle Donald Katz (who served as a nose gunner on a B-24 bomber during World War II) came to our home for dinner where he told us stories of his service in the Air Corps and the bombing raid on the Ploesti oil fields in eastern Romania.
 We were spellbound while he spoke.
 Even his children had never heard these stories nor had his wife, who had never wanted to ask him to talk about the horrors of war.
-When Donald returned home in 1945 - like most veterans - he hung up his uniform and enrolled in college (Ohio State) while others went to work.
-In what is probably his last decade, Donald was now willing to share his wartime experiences while he could still do it in his own voice.
+When Donald returned home in 1945 - he hung up his uniform and enrolled in college at Ohio State.
+In what became his final years on earth, Donald was willing to share his wartime experiences so he could do it in his own voice.